mtygesen/dpll/README.md

 # Davis–Putnam–Logemann–Loveland (DPLL) algorithm
-DPLL single-header include in C++20
+DPLL implementation as a single-header include in C++20

 ## Example Usage
 Formula must be encoded in CNF